maxwellalvord/VendorAndOrderTracker/README.md

 * ASP.NET Core

 ## Description
 This Webpage allows "Pierre" to add his vendors/clients and their description to the website.
 After a new vendor is added the user may click on the vendor to be able to add orders details such as A Name, a price, and a description for the order.
-User will have access to a list of vendors and thus is orders!
+User will have access to a list of vendors and thus its orders!

 ## Setup/Installation Requirements